lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

   }
 ~~~

-Signatures are also used in the CRL list ASN.1 representation from
+Signatures are also used in the CRL list ASN.1 representation; the representation
-{{RFC5280}} below.
-In a X.509 CRL, a signature is encoded with an
+below is equivalent to that in {{RFC5280}}.
+In an X.509 CRL, a signature is encoded with an
 algorithm identifier in the `signatureAlgorithm` attribute and a
 `signatureValue` attribute that contains the actual signature.